ridwanbejo/terraform-airflow-user/README.md

 ]
  ```

-- Adjust the change based on your requirements.
+- Adjust the tfvars based on your requirements.
 The tfvars above is just example.
 Then, Save it
 - Run these commands:

 ```